DATA-606-SPRING-2022/David_DATA606/EDA/README.md

 - From review of the number of trips per month over the 12 month period, it is clear that the highest usage occurs in the summer months with the least usage in the winter months:
    <img src='https://github.com/dfdatascience/David_DATA606/blob/main/EDA/nyc_2021tripsbymonth.png?raw=true' width='75%'>

 - Usage by Bike Type is dominated by Classic Bikes (not required to be docked) followed by Docked Bikes.
 E-Bikes (that have electric motors) represent a miniscule portion of usage.
 This appears to be due to the very limited number of e-bikes available.
-From some online resources, it indicated e-bikes 250 e-bikes were introduced in early 2020.
+From some online resources, it indicated about 250 e-bikes were introduced in early 2020.
 Overall:
     - classic_bike: 18,432,181 trips
 	- docked_bike:   9,184,134 trips
 	- electric_bike:       507 trips